erkan612/GMUI/README.md

 **Input not working?**
 - Verify `gmui_update()` is called before any UI creation
-- Check that windows are active and not behind other windows
+- Check that windows are active and not behind a visible dimming window

 **Performance issues?**
 - Use scrolling only when necessary